Why are the schedules so complicated?

 What do I do if the faculty member does not arrive for the scheduled CBC?

 If the faculty member has not arrived within 5 minutes of the start time, please contact Heather Ellis (273-7675) immediately so she may attempt to find the facilitator or a substitute if needed.
 A CBC MAY HAVE TO BE RESCHEDULED IF WE CANNOT FIND THE FACILITATOR OR A SUBSTITUTE

 How do I make sure the OB service knows I am on-call?

 At the start of each, call shift it is absolutely necessary that you print your full name and cell phone number on the small dry erase board located in Labor and Delivery.
 Make sure you introduce yourself to the team you will be working with at the start of your shift.

 How should I prepare for the exam?

 We recognize that each student has different methods by which they learn best.
 Over the years, students have successfully completed the clerkship using a wide variety of resources to study.
-We recommend using Obstetrics and Gynecology by Beckmann, et al., 7th edition which is written by the educators who write the NBME subject exam.
+We recommend using Obstetrics and Gynecology by Beckmann, et al., 10th edition which is written by the educators who write the NBME subject exam.
 Each chapter in this book correlates with the Medical Student Educational Objectives published by the Association of Professors of Gynecology and Obstetrics (APGO).
 In addition, each chapter references the American College of Obstetricians and Gynecologists (ACOG) practice guidelines.
 We also strongly suggest that you do the UWISE questions at the APGO website.
 The questions are organized by topic and there is also a timed self-exam that provides excellent preparation for the NBME subject examination.
-You may access the UWISE test questions by clicking the link below and registering your email with APGO.

 Where should I be after the first three-week block?